tempo-sim/Tempo/TempoCore/README.md

 ```
 The synchronous and asynchronous wrappers have exactly the same signature.
 The correct one is deduced automatically based on whether it is called from a synchronous or
 asynchronous context.
 Note that the service name does not appear anywhere in the signatures (nor does the file name or any optional package name).
-Here we are prioritizing brevity of the Python API with a minor restriction in RPC naming: **RPC names must be unique within a C++ module.**
+Here we are prioritizing brevity of the Python API with a minor restriction in RPC naming: **RPC names must be unique within a project module.**

+Phew, simple right?
+Don't worry - there are plenty of examples of using `TempoScripting` throughout the rest of the Tempo plugins to help get you started.
+In fact, `TempoTime`'s `TimeService`, which is also in the `TempoCore` plugin, would be a great one to check out.